supreme1308/UTCybersecurity/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
+- _TODO: What aspect of security do load balancers protect?
+What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- **Filebeat** collects data about the file system.

+- **Metricbeat** collects machine metrics, such as uptime.

 The configuration details of each machine may be found below.